gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 Note: As is the case with normal SSO login, the login response is encrypted using a secret key owned by the client so that the token can not be intercepted in a man in the middle attack.

-#### OIDC ACR Values

-ACR values can be provided to an OIDC provider in an auth request to specify a specific type of authentication to perform.
-This can be useful for Teleport to specify to the IdP that MFA authentication is required.

-However, there are no common ACR values supported by all OIDC providers.
-Each provider will support its own arbitrary list of ACR values, if any at all.

-For example, Okta supports a phishing resistant (phr) acr value that would require Fido2/WebAuthn authentication to satisfy the requirement.

-Since this will vary between providers and configurations, Teleport will not use and ACR values by default, though we will document how to set `acr_values` in the OIDC connector in cases where it is useful.

-#### SAML RequestedAuthnContext

-A SAML client can provide `RequestedAuthnContext` to request a specific type of authentication.
-Similar to ACR values, the supported values vary between providers and configurations, so Teleport cannot make direct use of them.

-Once we find a SAML provider with a supported `RequestedAuthnContext` similar to Okta's phr ACR value, we may add a `requested_authn_context` field to the SAML connector resource to support it in certain configurations.

-Note: When using ADFS or JumpCloud as a SAML IdP, Teleport requires password auth by setting `PasswordProtectedTransport` as a minimum `RequestedAuthnContext`.
-This minimum will be skipped when the SAML connector is enabled for MFA only.

 #### Forced Re-authentication